codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 }
 ```

-See the [repeating periodic tasks](http://guides.codepath.com/android/Repeating-Periodic-Tasks#handler) guide to learn more about the handler.
+See the [[repeating periodic tasks|Repeating-Periodic-Tasks#handler]] guide to learn more about the handler.

 ## 13. SimpleChatManifest.xml